pnp/List-Formatting/view-samples/travel-requests/README.md

 |Number              |EstimatedHotelCost|No      |
 |Yes/No              |Approved          |No      |

 The items above are not required, but highly recommended.
 Furthermore, You could filter the view on the Approved column (Approved? is equal to No) to create an action list.
-You can then copy that view and adjust the filtering to yest and name the view approved, to only indicate approved items.
+You can then copy that view and adjust the filtering to yes and name the view approved, to only indicate approved items.

 ### Bing maps key